AlexandruPetrus/PortfolioProjects/README.md

 - Data Visualization
 - Statistical Analysis and Hypothesis Testing
 - Reporting and Storytelling with Data
-- Proficiency in SQL, Python (Pandas, NumPy, Scikit-learn), Tableau
+- Proficiency in SQL, Python (Pandas, NumPy, Scikit-learn), Power Bi

 ## Contributions
 Feedback, questions, and discussions are welcome.
 Feel free to open an issue or submit a pull request if you have suggestions for improvement or want to collaborate on data analysis projects.